AliakseiKo/args-value-parser/README.md

 ```

 ### <a name='parseValue'></a> **parseValue`(value)`** <small><sup>[jsDoc][JSDparseValue]</sup></small>
-Parses input value to JS data type or structure, if it is possible.
+Parses input value as JS data type or structure, if it is possible.
 If you wrap the string in extra quotation marks, the value will not be parsed, and additional
 quotation marks will be deleted.